wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 `bt = [t1*] -> [t2*]`, and whose body is the instruction sequence
 given by `instr*`.
 Operationally, `barrier` may be viewed as a "catch-all" handler, that handles any control tag by invoking a trap.

+## Continuation Lifetime

+### Producing Continuations

+There are three different ways in which continuations are produced:
+`cont.{new,suspend,bind}`.
+A fresh continuation object is allocated with `cont.new` and the current continuation is reused with `cont.suspend` and `cont.bind`.

+The `cont.bind` instruction is directly analogous to the mildly controversial `func.bind` instruction from the function references proposal.
+However, whereas the latter necessitates the allocation of a new closure, as continuations are single-shot no allocation is
+necessary: all allocation happens when the original continuation is created by preallocating one slot for each continuation argument.

+### Consuming Continuations

+There are three different ways in which continuations are consumed:
+`cont.{resume,throw,bind}`.
+A continuation is resumed with a particular handler with `cont.resume`.
+A continuation is aborted with `cont.throw`.
+A continuation is partially applied with `cont.bind`.

+In order to ensure that continuations are one-shot, `cont.{resume,throw,bind}` destructively modify the continuation object such that any subsequent use of the same continuation object will result in a trap.

 ## Examples